PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/faq.md

 ### How do I handle the redirect flow in a react app?

 If you've used `@azure/msal-browser` or `msal` v1 in the past, you may be used to calling `handleRedirectCallback` or `handleRedirectPromise` on page load to handle the response of a redirect.
 In `@azure/msal-react` this is done under the hood and you do not need to call `handleRedirectPromise`on your own.
-After calling `loginRedirect` or `acquireTokenRedirect` you'll be redirected to the AAD sign in page and after entering your credentials you'll be redirected back to your app which should now show that a user is signed in.
+After calling `loginRedirect` or `acquireTokenRedirect` you'll be redirected to the Microsoft Entra sign-in page and after entering your credentials you'll be redirected back to your app which should now show that a user is signed in.
 Since this is a new, clean instance of your application the actual response object cannot be returned to the original `loginRedirect` API call.
 Instead there are a few ways you can get what you need:

 If you just need an id or access token we recommend calling the `acquireTokenSilent` API right before you need the token.
 Be sure to check that a user is signed in and interaction isn't in progress before you attempt to retrieve the token.
 If the previous redirect operation was successful `acquireTokenSilent` will return the tokens from the cache.